 Raja Ampat

-One of the top 10 best diving sites in the world
+One of the Top 10 Best Diving Destinations in the World

 The name Raja Ampat translates to Four Kings and originates in local mythology where four kings hatched from dragon eggs and went on to rule the four main islands of Misool, Salawati, Batanta and Waigeo.